Knotting Minimal Sets: Examples and computations

 \begin{remark}{\em In general, a one dimensional \emph{solenoid} shall mean here any minimal set obtained as the limit of an inverse sequence of circles with orientation-preserving covering maps as bonding maps, and we will only consider the case of solenoids other than $S^1$.

-It is well known that two solenoids $S_1$ and $S_2$ are homeomorphic if and only if $\check{H}^1(S_1)$ is isomorphic with $\check{H}^1(S_2)$ (Cech cohomology with integer coefficients) as these groups are isomorphic to the respective character groups.
-Thus, for \emph{any} embeddings of topologically distinct solenoids $S_1$ and $S_2$, we must have that $S^3\setminus S_1$ is not homeomorphic with $S^3\setminus S_2$ as the homology groups $H_1(S^3\setminus S_i)$ coincide with the respective cohomology groups $\check{H}^1(S_i)$ by Alexander Duality.
+It is well known that two solenoids $\mS$ and $\mS'$ are homeomorphic if and only if $\check{H}^1(\mS)$ is isomorphic with $\check{H}^1(\mS')$ (Cech cohomology with integer coefficients) as these groups are isomorphic to the respective character groups.
+Thus, for \emph{any} embeddings of topologically distinct solenoids $\mS$ and $\mS'$, we must have that $S^3\setminus \mS$ is not homeomorphic with $S^3\setminus \mS'$ as their homology groups coincide with the respective Cech cohomology groups of the solenoids, by Alexander Duality.
 It is not immediately clear that this is true for more general minimal sets as $\check{H}^1$ is far from a complete invariant in the general case.

-As can be seen directly or by considering the functoriality of the Alexander Duality previously discussed, we can see that for an unknotted solenoid $S\hookrightarrow S^3$ the knot group $E(S)$ is isomorphic with $\check{H}^1(S)$ as abelianisation does not alter the isomorphism type of the fundamental group of the circle.
+As can be seen directly or by considering the functoriality of the Alexander Duality previously discussed, we can see that for an \emph{unknotted} solenoid $\mS\hookrightarrow S^3$ the knot group $G(\mS)$ is isomorphic with $\check{H}^1(\mS)$ as abelianisation does not alter the isomorphism type of the fundamental group of the circle.

 Solenoids are the only minimal sets which admit flow expansions with circles as the approximating spaces as any factor map of flows on circles is a covering map.
 Thus, solenoids are precisely the minimal sets that can be modeled by a sequence of classical knots, and hence their embeddings can be viewed as the `pro-knots.'